JvanKatwijk/qt-dab/README.md

 ![Qt-DAB documentation](/qt-usersguide.png?raw=true)

+Note: the documentation is still for 3.72

 ----------------------------------------------------------------------
 Presets for Qt-DAB and dabMini
 ----------------------------------------------------------------------

-A *preset* selector is available to allow storing and selecting "favorit" services.
+A *preset* option is available to allow storing and selecting "favorit" services.
+Touching the name of the currently selected audio service with the right hand mouse button will save the "channel:serviceName" pair in the preset list.
-Note that the services in the preset list are encoded as "channel:serviceName" pair: it sometimes happens that a service appears in more than one ensemble
-(as example the "Omroep West" service appears in channels 5B and 8A.)

 The presets are stored in an xml file, `.qt-dab-presets.xml`.

-*Adding* a service to the *presets* is simply by *clicking with the right mouse button on the name of the service that is currently selected in the servicelist* (recall that clicking with the *left* mouse button well select the service with that name).
+Clicking with the *left* mouse button on the servicename in the service list instructs the software to select the channel and select the service with that name).

 Of course, one is also able to *remove* an entry from the presets.
 To do this, select the entry (by putting the curson on it without